2018 Essington Lewis Awards – August 1, 2018

 Below are the finalists for the 2018 Essington Lewis Awards, where ADM and the Department of Defence have partnered to recognise excellence in collaboration between the two parties.

-Winners will be announced at a Gala Awards Dinner on August 1, the evening before D+I in Canberra at the convention centre.
+Winners were announced at a Gala Awards Dinner on August 1, the evening before D+I in Canberra at the convention centre.

 Major Acquisition – Over $50 million